padpadpadpad/myxo_diversification/README.md

   - **map.rds** - saved plot used to create **Figure 1**.
   - **rough_manuscript_plots.ppt** - rough slides planning out the
     figures for the manuscript.

+### Software versions

+- These scripts were ran on R version 4.3.1 and MacOS Ventura 13.4.1.